-- Action CD 5.8 Historic Resources Context Statements.
+- Action CD 5.8 Historic Preservation Ordinance.
+Update the City's Historic Preservation Ordinance to create a framework for the designation of historic resources and districts, establish review and permitting procedures for historic alterations, demolitions or relocations, be consistent with federal and State standards and guidelines, and align with the other goals and policies outlined in this Element. - Action CD 5.9 Historic Resources Context Statements.
 Prepare a citywide historic context statement to guide future historic resource survey efforts to identify individually eligible resources and historic districts.
-If a neighborhood is identified as a historic district, prepare a more detailed historic context statement for that individual neighborhood. - Action CD 5.9 Historic Resources Survey.
+If a neighborhood is identified as a historic district, prepare a more detailed historic context statement for that individual neighborhood. - Action CD 5.10 Historic Resources Survey.
 Establish and maintain an inventory of architecturally, culturally, and historically significant buildings, structures, sites, and districts.
 Proactively maintain an up-to-date historic resources inventory by seeking funding opportunities to update the historic survey.
-Prepare neighborhood-specific historic context statements prior to updating the historic resources survey. - Action CD 5.10 Historic Preservation Ordinance.
-Update the City's Historic Preservation Ordinance to create a framework for the designation of historic resources and districts, establish review and permitting procedures for historic alterations, demolitions or relocations, be consistent with federal and State standards and guidelines, and align with the other goals and policies outlined in this Element. - Action CD 5.11 Preservation Incentives.
+Prepare neighborhood-specific historic context statements prior to updating the historic resources survey. - Action CD 5.11 Preservation Incentives.
 Explore the option to create incentives to preserve historic and cultural resources, such as reducing parking and other prescriptive requirements, allowing adaptive reuse, or establishing a transfer of development rights program. - Action CD 5.12 Historic Resources Design Standards.
-Create objective design standards for alterations to historic resources and new development adjacent to historic resources within historic districts.
+Create objective design standards for alterations to historic resources and contributors to a designated historic district, and new development adjacent to historic resources within historic districts.
 Use the Secretary of the Interior's Standards as the basis for these objective design standards to ensure projects have a contextual relationship with land uses and patterns; spatial organization; visual relationships; cultural and historic values; and the height, massing, design, and materials of historic resources. - Action CD 5.13 Certified Local Government.
 Explore the feasibility of becoming a Certified Local Government (CLG) to become eligible for federal grant funds and technical assistance in support of historic resource preservation efforts.